fledge-iot/fledge/docs/building_pipelines.rst

 .. note::

-   The *replay* command should only be used if a pipeline has had ingest suspended, it is also probably sensible to isolate the pipeline to prevent readings with the same timestamp as readings already sent upstream to be sent again.
+   The *replay* command should only be used if a pipeline has had ingest suspended.
+It is also probably sensible to isolate the pipeline to prevent readings with the same timestamp as readings already sent upstream to be sent again.

 store
 #####

 The *store* command is used to resume the storage of data that comes from the pipeline, in a south service, or to send the data upstream in the case of a north service.
-It effective reverse the effect of the *isolate* command.
+It effectively reverses the effect of the *isolate* command.

 resumeIngest
 ############